AA-Projects/Snp_project/README.md

    5. You can check downloaded file in respective folder.
    6. Close terminal and FileZilla.

-8. If 2:
+7. If 2:
-   1. Open another terminal and type "telnet ip port" (ip is ipv4 of your machine and port is any port except private).
+   1. Open another terminal and type "telnet ip port" (ip is ip of your machine and port is the port entered in ./server).
-   2. Type any command that you want to run on terminal.
+   2. Type any command that you want to run on terminal (Gives warning on the server for commands like vi and the program hangs, try to run basic commands like ls, pwd, clear, gcc, etc).
    3. Output of the command typed will be displayed on client terminal.
-If there is an error in running, error is also displayed at the server.
+If there is an error in running, error is also displayed at the client as well as at the server.
    4. Close both terminals.